hammyhammer/Oracle-DnD_Spell_Reference/README.md

 ## Project Description

 Allows DM and players to quickly reference and find spells.
 Displays damage(by spell slot), damage type, if it needs concentration, and casting time.
-To make combat more smooth and faster.
+The ambition is to make combat go faster and more smoothly.

 <!-- Use this section to describe your final project and perhaps any links to relevant sites that help convey the concept and\or functionality. -->